“If you don’t know where you’re going, any road will get you there.”—George Harrison

 However, if we try to go directly from the hike pass at 8 o’clock to our finish position at 12, the kettlebell will pass uncomfortably close to the body, compromising shoulder mechanics.

 Therefore, on the way up, aim halfway between the two.
-Think of the bell travelling towards 1 o’clock instead—not too close to the body, not too far away.
-Then, as the bell passes overhead and your arm straightens, guide the bell towards its destination at 12 o’clock.
+Think of the kettlebell travelling towards 1 o’clock instead—not too close to the body, not too far away.
+Then, as the kettlebell passes overhead and your arm straightens, guide the kettlebell towards its destination at 12 o’clock.

 The SFG Clock gives you clear road signs to follow for each of these three ballistic moves.
 Remember, the start and transition are the same, but the route to each destination is slightly different.